Formula feeding your baby

 We encourage you to limit the number of people who feed your baby.
 It’s important for you to get to know your baby’s feeding cues, so you can respond to their feeding needs.

-You may qualify for Healthy Start vouchers which will also entitle you to free vitamin drops for your baby.
+You may qualify for Healthy Start scheme which will also entitle you to free vitamin drops for your baby.
 Healthy Start is a national means tested scheme to help families give their children the very best start in life.